If you’re looking for something especially tasty to serve, try these simple artichoke recipes!

 If you love veggie-filled pasta salad dishes, you’ll go nuts for this Mediterranean pasta.

-You’ll only need 10 ingredients to make it, and you can have it ready in less than 30 minutes.
+You’ll only need 10 ingredients to make this Italian pasta salad, and you can have it ready in less than 30.

 It tastes great served warm or cold.
 I like to refrigerate it and eat it the next day after all the flavor from the seasonings and herbs has had time to sink into it.

-These beer-battered artichoke fritters will put you in mind of Blooming Onion petals, but the homemade sauce you’ll make for dipping is far superior to the sauce Outback gives you.
+These beer-battered antipasto bites will remind you of Blooming Onion petals, but the homemade dipping sauce is far superior to the sauce Outback gives you.

-It’s rich and creamy, and it has a bold flavor that compliments the mildness of the artichoke fritters perfectly.
+It’s rich and creamy, and it has a bold flavor that compliments the mildness of the antipasto bites perfectly.

 Tomato-y, cheesy, and garlic-y, this vegetarian-friendly lasagna has everything you could want in a healthy, hearty lasagna, except the meat, of course.